 Just 5 km out of Nairobi, is the Giraffe Centre, formally known as the African Fund for Endangered Wildlife.
 In operation since 1983, the centre promotes sustainable environmental conservation through education of the youth in Kenya.

 Jock Leslie-Melvile and his wife Betty founded the fund in 1979 after Betty discovered that only 120 Rothschild giraffes were left on a small ranch in Western Kenya.
 Nairobi itself had grown, resulting in the devastation of the natural forest, but the sanctuary has preserved a tract of land which allows the giraffe to thrive in their natural habitat.

 The centre is open for visitors daily from 9 AM to 5 PM

 A partnership between N/a’an ku se Foundation and Solitaire Guest Farm Desert Ranch, the Namib Carnivore Conservation Centre aims to solve the conflict between humans and the indigenous wildlife of the area, in order to preserve cheetahs, leopard and hyena.

-The project, which started in 2008, promotes rehabilitation and reintroduction of large carnivores back into the wild; studying and monitoring the carnivores to better protect them; and education and support to decrease human-wildlife conflict and education.
+The project, which started in 2008, promotes rehabilitation and reintroduction of large carnivores back into the wild in Namibia; studying and monitoring the carnivores to better protect them, and education and support to decrease human-wildlife conflict and education.

 Painted Dog Conservation Centre